 The training team of the Close Collaboration with Parents program:

 Sari Ahlqvist-Björkroth, PhD, psychotherapist, Coordinator of the CC training program

-Liisa Lehtonen, MD, Head of Neonatology, Turku University Hospital, Professor in Pediatrics
+Liisa Lehtonen, MD, Head of Neonatology, Turku University Hospital, Professor in Paediatrics

 Anna Axelin, RN, PhD, Associated Professor in Nursing sciences